 Of course, it’s true that many of the same places that are food deserts for humans also happen to be food deserts for bees.
 Places covered in concrete as far as the eye can see.
 But places like that aren’t exactly “pristine foraging grounds” and I wouldn’t recommend harvesting there anyway.

 Choose a clean, unsprayed location that has dandelions growing as far as the eye can see.
-Once you’ve tasted homemade dandelion jelly, hopefully that dandelion filled location becomes your own backyard as you let the bright yellow flowers take over each spring.
+Once you’ve tasted homemade dandelion jelly, hopefully your own backyard will become that dandelion-filled location as you let the bright yellow flowers take over each spring.